TEACHING ART AT HOME: PROBLEMS, SET-UP, AND ART SUPPLIES

 Now that you know what supplies to order and what to use them for, you’ll need a place to put them.
 I’m going to be honest here.
-The more organized you are, the easier it is to teach an art lesson.
+The more organized you are, the easier it is to teach art.
 It has taken me a long, long time to find the perfect storage for me.
 I don’t like to see art supplies in my den or on my kitchen counter.
 I like things tucked away, but not forgotten.

 These plastic bins from Ikea are perfect!
 I slide them onto my shelf and when I need an art product, I slide the little cover off and pluck out what I need.
 You can also remove the entire bin and place it where it will be close.
 I bought some Martha Stewart Chalk labels at Staples to give the bins some organization appeal.
 You don’t need these as it is just as easy to write on each bin with a Sharpie marker (it can wash off).